Text#

 parameter of TextStyle

-.
-All system fonts are available by default.
+as default.
 You can add more fonts via Resources.

-You can override this behavior by setting
+You can set a different font by setting font

 Text alignment#